-For anyone looking to read some stuff by me or nominate my work for awards, here’s what I published in the dread year of 2017 (it’s been rough; congratulations for getting this far, and solidarity for getting through the next one).
+For anyone looking to read things by me or nominate my work for awards, here’s what I published in the dread year of 2017 (it’s been rough; congratulations on getting this far, and solidarity for getting through the next one).

 Art may seem minor in the face of the blazing cauldron of injustice the world has become (has always been, now more visibly and chaotically so because of the internet).
 But I always try to remember that if this is how bad things get even with art in the world, we don’t want to find out how dismal things would be without art.
 So create, read, watch things, listen to music, share the things you love with the people you love and like, resist bigotry and fascism (in whatever way you can, however miniscule), and hold on to whatever hope you can find, because we’re going need it in the years to come.

 Aaaanyway, here’s wot I did this year, instead of finish writing a novel draft like I thought I would (working on it).
-The first three pieces are first publications eligible for awards (short story, novelette, and non-fiction/essay):
+The first three pieces are first publications eligible for awards (short story, novelette, and non-fiction/essay/related work):

 My novelette ‘The Moon is Not a Battlefield‘, an oral history of a Lunar Cold War from the POV of an Indian soldier, was published in Jonathan Strahan’s military science-fiction anthology Infinity Wars (Solaris).
-It will be reprinted in Strahan’s The Best Science Fiction & Fantasy of the Year Volume 12 (Solaris, out April 2018).
+Alvaro Zinos-Amaro wrote in Orson Scott Card’s Intergalactic Medicine Show that the story ‘builds to a supreme sense of pathos, poetically and harshly rendered’ and A.C.
+Wise called it ‘a beautifully told story about a war on the moon and the way human lives are used up by it’ among her favourite short fiction of the year.
+It will be reprinted in Gardner Dozois’ The Year’s Best Science Fiction, Thirty-Fifth Annual Collection and Strahan’s The Best Science Fiction & Fantasy of the Year Volume 12 (Solaris, April 2018).

 My novelette ‘Breaking Water‘ (first published in 2016 on Tor.com), about the spiritual and existential fallout of a plague of undeath visiting my hometown of Kolkata (and my attempt at a zombie story), was nominated for the 2016 Shirley Jackson Award for Best Novelette, much to my delight and surprise.
 The story was also reprinted this year in The Year’s Best Weird Fiction Volume 4 (Undertow Publications), edited by Helen Marshall and Michael Kelly.